daneharrigan/cerubis/README.md

 many method names passed to it and `cerubis_method` can be called multiple times.

+## Template Helpers

+Template helpers are meant to add convienence methods to your code.
+Below you see how simple it is to add a helper and to use it in your
+template:

+    # Adding a new helper
+    module FooHelper
+      def foo_helper(name, value)
+        "My name is #{name} and my value is #{value}" end
+    end

+    Cerubis.register_helper FooHelper

+    # Using the helper
+    content = <<-STR
+      Hello {{ foo_helper 'John Doe', '12' }}
+    STR

+    template = Cerubis.render(content)
+    template.to_html

 ## Testing

 You can run the tests in a few different ways.
 First, you've got your